PauseAI/pauseai-website/src/posts/xrisk.md

 Building artificial intelligence used to be mostly a research / university thing.
 In just a couple of months, it became a multi-billion dollar industry.
 And the companies involved are rushing to build the most powerful AI they can.
+They are pressured by investors to focus on capabilities, not safety.
+No wonder _even these companies are asking for regulators to step in_.